raket124/Make-your-own-neural-network/README.md

 Showing that the neural network cannot achieve a more generic answer with these settings.
 - The smallest learning rate of 0.025 is able to achieve the highest score out of all learning rates, but requires many epochs before achieving this score.
+- Improving the highest score of 97.3% with only these two paramters is still possible.
+Judging from the gain, their is still room for improvement by lowering the learning rate and increasing the amount of epochs

 ![lrep]